 This one is more for after the fact.
 If you reached out for support from a professional and they’ve ignored you, please make a complaint, if you’re feeling strong enough.
 Reaching out for help in our time of need is hard enough, but to then be ignored by professionals who are meant to be the ones that aid us in such times, costs lives.

 One of the first articles I wrote when I was just starting out as a blogger, was about a news story I read whereby a doctor mocked a patient in anxiety-induced distress (Doctor Mocks Patient: A Failure In Their Duty Of Care).
 I was so disgusted.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with your cries for help in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,